vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 There is an overview of Pair Programming in [**Fundamentals of Modern Application Development learning path**](/learningpaths/application-development/pair-programming/).
 The following is a deeper dive into the topic.
 {{% /callout %}}

 How many people from your team have to [get hit by a bus (or win the lottery and retire)](https://en.wikipedia.org/wiki/Bus_factor) before it is unable to function?
-Most companies that come to Tanzu Labs have teams with a "bus count" or "lottery count" of 1.
+Most companies that come to Tanzu Labs have teams with a *bus count* or *lottery count* of 1.

 ![The Bus Count](images/image9.jpg)

 When you have solo engineers, you end up with knowledge silos.
 For example, suppose there is an engineer in your organization that owns a particular part of the system.
 Because no one else knows how the code works most engineers are afraid to touch it.
 The engineer who created and maintains the system is the only one who understands how the system works.
 If a decision is made to prioritize features in the part of the codebase that only one engineer knows, the rest of the team is left twiddling their thumbs.
 If the same engineer becomes unavailable, the team cannot function anymore.
 The longer this situation continues, the worse it gets.

 Knowledge silos may create job security for engineers, but they also create risk for companies.
 XP practitioners break down knowledge silos.
-Instead of making themselves "indispensable" by not sharing what they know, they share knowledge through pair programming.
+Instead of making themselves indispensable by not sharing what they know, they share knowledge through pair programming.
 XP practitioners maintain collective ownership of the code so that every engineer on the team can work on any part of the codebase.
 No one gets to specialize, own one area, or hold the team hostage with their singular expertise.
 Everyone agrees to work on the **most important thing**.
-That means each pair pulls from the top of the backlog.
+This means each pair pulls from the top of the backlog.
 No one owns a particular module, and it's everyone's job to keep the code clean.
-They never end up with code that only makes sense to one engineer, because they get instantaneous feedback on the readability of the code through pairing.
+They never end up with code that only makes sense to one engineer because they get instantaneous feedback on the readability of the code through pairing.

 What about productivity?
-It leaves people to wonder "Should I hire twice as many engineers to get the same amount of work done?"
+It leaves people to wonder, "Is it necessary to hire twice as many engineers to get the same amount of work done?"
 For example, imagine a team of four engineers.
 When those engineers solo, there's four independent work streams happening in parallel.
-When they pair, there's only two independent workstreams happening in parallel.
+When the engineers pair, there's only two independent workstreams happening in parallel.

-The answer to the question is you won't have to hire more engineers.
+The answer to the question is that it's unnecessary to hire more engineers.
 In an ideal scenario, the four engineers are going to [be more productive](https://www.theregister.com/2016/10/18/pairing_programming_youll_never_guess_what_happens_next/) when working paired than when working solo.
 However, reality isn't ideal.
-Many companies may still need to hire more engineers if they have a traditional IT culture.
-This is because it is also likely that they have a fair number of engineers in their current workforce who prefer not to pair.
+There are companies that may still need to hire more engineers, especially if they have a traditional IT culture.
+This is because it is likely becauset the companies have a fair number of engineers in their current workforce who prefer not to pair.

 ![Solo vs. Pair Programming](images/image8.jpg)

 On the surface, it appears that the volume of work is cut in half.
 Yet, underlying the question is an assumption that there's no difference in productivity between solo engineers and paired engineers.
 The assumption is demonstrably false.
 Solo engineers spend less time focused on a task than paired engineers.
-It's also easy to get distracted while soloing with apps such as Twitter, TikTok, Hacker News, email, Reddit, Slack, YouTube, texts.
-They are much harder to check out while pairing.
-Your pair doesn't want to read your email, or answer your texts, or post a hilarious TikTok dance.
+It's also easy to get distracted while soloing with apps such as Twitter, TikTok, Hacker News, email, Reddit, Slack, YouTube, texts, etc. They are much harder to check out while pairing.
+Your pair doesn't want to read your email, answer your texts, or post a hilarious TikTok dance.
 And, you probably wouldn't want them to anyways.
 Pairing is a state of hyper-productivity.

-Hyper-productivity caused by pairing is exhausting.
+Hyper-productivity is exhausting.
 If you stay exhausted too long, you'll start to make bad decisions.
 [Science indicates](https://hbr.org/2017/05/your-brain-can-only-take-so-much-focus) that the human brain works best when it gets to alternate between states of focus and distraction.
 That's why there is a culture of taking breaks in pair programming.
-Every hour or so, the pair needs to stand up and do something completely different and it doesn't have to be work-related.
+Every hour or so, the pair needs to stand up and do something completely different.
+It doesn't have to be work-related.
 You can relax, listen to music, read emails, or play a game.

 Pairing also reduces the amount of time that you spend on asynchronous code reviews.
 A developer who doesn't pair is likely to spend a good portion of each day reading pull-requested code and writing comments.
 The extra overhead of code review and code revision can easily take up ~50% of a team's working hours, so there is nothing to lose by substituting pairing for code review.
 Instead, the developer saves time because the real-time code review provided by pairing is more efficient than going back and forth typing and submitting comments on Github.

-To achieve the level of effectiveness from pairing, everyone needs to value each other's perspectives, be willing to be vulnerable, and express what they do not know.
+To achieve the level of effectiveness from pairing, everyone needs to value one another's perspectives, be willing to be vulnerable, and express what they do not know.
 Pairing can reveal intellectual insecurities in people.
 Not everyone is going to develop the empathy and relationship skills required to collaborate at this level.
-To be successful at pairing, let go of any ego, and understand that it's OK to make mistakes in front of your pair.
-Some engineers are terrified of this prospect, and would prefer to leave the company than overcome their fears.
+To be successful at pairing, let go of your ego, and understand that it's OK to make mistakes in front of your pair.
+Some engineers are terrified of this prospect, and would prefer to leave the company rather than overcome their fears.

 ## Q: Why Do Some Teams Struggle with Switching from Individual Code Ownership to Team Code Ownership?

 Some developers effortlessly make the transition to team code ownership.
-They immediately see the benefits of being able to modify any part of the code base and quickly shift from personal ownership (i.e., "I made this.") to collective ownership (i.e., "The team made this.").
+They immediately see the benefits of being able to modify any part of the code base and quickly shift from personal ownership, i.e., "I made this.", to collective ownership, i.e., "The team made this.".

 Yet, others struggle with team code ownership for several reasons:

 * Shifting psychological ownership may require a corresponding shift in your identity.
-Psychological ownership refers to "the feeling of possessiveness and of being psychologically tied to an object".
+Psychological ownership refers to the feeling of possessiveness and of being psychologically tied to an object.
 Psychological ownership occurs when the object becomes part of the psychological owner's identity.
-Psychological ownership answers the question, "What do I feel is mine?".
+Psychological ownership answers the question, "What do I believe is mine?".
 * Developers may struggle to transition to a caretaker mindset.
 For example, an engineer may struggle to describe the developer's relationship with the code on a very challenging project and settle on the caretaker metaphor, "Sometimes I feel like a caretaker to [the code base].".
 A caretaker cleans up messes and makes things better.
 * A developer may be distraught at seeing their work slowly removed from the app.
 * A developer may feel belittled when seeing their work changed or fixed without them.